Irish Bus Companies

 This National Express currently limits itself to just one thing: running coaches between Dublin’s city centre and its airport, much as Aircoach did in its early days.
 The service frequency is half-hourly and even includes the city’s Heuston Station, its western train terminus, as one of its stops along the quays together with Tara Street Station for connecting with suburban and east coast train services.

 In addition to their private hire work, this company also operates rural routes between Kilkenny, New Ross and Graiguenamangh so that gets them an entry here and makes local explorations all the more feasible.
-In fact, it was a section of an Irish outdoor adventure guidebook that brought this to my attention while highlighting water sports possibilities in the area.
+It was a section of an Irish outdoor adventure guidebook that brought this to my attention while highlighting water sports possibilities in the area.

 Probably more of a transport network than a bus company, this organisation complements other Irish operators by offering additional rural bus services to be used by local people.
 Kerry is one stronghold and there are routes in numerous other counties with one bus travelling from Skibbereen to Kinsale looking well patronised when I saw it.